Top 10 Open Enrollment Pitfalls to Avoid

 Forgetting Total Out-of-Pocket Costs

-When comparing medical plan options, don’t focus solely on copays, coinsurance and deductibles, but rather on total out-of-pocket expenditures, including the cost of premium.
+When comparing medical plan options, don’t focus solely on copays, coinsurance and deductibles, but rather on total out-of-pocket expenditures, including the cost of premiums.
 This is critically important if you are offering an HDHP as a medical plan option as it will suffer in comparison if you don’t take this approach.
+There are many tools out there that work with employees directly to calculate the total overall cost, your OneDigital consultant can help you navigate which of these tools may be best for you.

 Not Funding a Health Savings Account (HSA)